 Humane Society Silicon Valley offers affordable spay and neuter surgery for dogs, cats and rabbits.
-Surgery is by appointment only and include a complimentary nail trim and pain medication.
-We offer Elizabethan collars(cones) $10 plus tax and HomeAgain microchips at a discounted price($25 plus tax)on the day of surgery.
+Surgery is by appointment only and includes pain medication and a complimentary nail trim.

-- All dogs MUST be on-leash and cats must be in carriers.
+- All dogs must be on leash.
+Cats and rabbits must be in carriers.

-surgery pricing is based on the weight of your pet
+Dogs (Surgery pricing is based on the weight of your pet)

 |under 25 pounds

 ||$170 + $2 per additional pound